JayBazuzi/jaybazuzi.github.io/_posts/2023-10-27-Hermetic-Python.md

 (Details of `pip install` can be found below...)

 Batch files are _incredibly_ difficult to get right, especially around error handling.
 It can be super subtle, so if you think you got it right, I'm here to tell you that it's probably wrong.
+I can probably get a single-line script right but more than that and I start to get uncomfortable.
 So I'm always looking for a way to write less Batch.
-Bash and PowerShell are better but still hazardous.
+(Bash and PowerShell are better but still hazardous.)

 I don't like the redundancy of maintaining both Bash and Batch implementations of this process.
 It's rare to find a team that is highly skilled at both, which just invites more subtle bugs.

-Also, destroying the venv when it is out of date or corrupted is more headache but is missing from my above script snippets.
-Adding that makes it more complicated, right where I really don't want complexity.
+Also, destroying the venv when it is out of date or corrupted is more necessary capability but is missing from my above script snippets.

 ## Tox and Nox